China pursues technological "independence" and fuels global unrest - ExBulletin

 Packing millions of transistors into a fingernail-sized silicon sliver requires about 1,500 steps, microscopic accuracy, and esoteric technology owned by the United States, Europe, Japan, and a few other suppliers. is.

-In this year’s report, the Semiconductor Industry Association said China is far behind in tools, materials and production technology.
+In this year’s report, the Semiconductor Industry Association said China is “significantly behind” in tools, materials and production technology.

 Washington and Europe are blocking access to cutting-edge tools that Chinese chipmakers need to rival world leaders in accuracy and efficiency because of security concerns.